fireproof-storage/fireproof/README.md

  ### JavaScript Example

-Fireproof is a JavaScript library that works in any environment.
+Fireproof works in any JavaScript environment.

 ```js
 import { fireproof } from 'use-fireproof'